Sabrinas Organizing

 "Clutter is a cry for help.
 There is always something else that gets the person to the point where their home becomes a mess.
 They need help, not criticism." ~ Sabrina M. Quairoli

-We are fearful of clearing clutter in certain areas of our homes.
+We are hesitant to clear clutter in some regions of our homes.
 We don't necessarily want the chaos, but we also don't know what to expect when we can't blame the cluttered space anymore.

 Questions to Ask Yourself If You Are Worrying About Decluttering

-To help you curb the fear and take action sooner, here are questions to ask to help you start clearing your clutter.
+To help you overcome the fear and take action sooner, here are some questions to ask that will help you start clearing your clutter.

-How would I deal with this situation if it did happen?
+• How would I handle this situation if it were to happen?
 What would the following steps be?
 How will I take care of myself during this issue?

 Feel free to share this free printable.